oshea/oshea.github.io/books/seven_habits_of_highly_effective_people.md

 ## Be Proactive

-Don't simply react the external events.
+Don't simply react to external events.
 Take the time between stimuli and reaction to control your response for a more positive outcome.

-Reframe how you view the world to make learn from situations and treat them in a positive way.
+Reframe how you view the world to learn from situations and treat them in a positive way.

 ## Begin with the end in mind